lfdversluis/TUDirect-Android/README.md

 OAuth
 ---------------
-As this application perfotms [OAuth 2.0 requests](http://oauth.net/2/), there are some parameters required when requesting sensitive information such as grades or study progress.
+As this application performs [OAuth 2.0 requests](http://oauth.net/2/), there are some parameters required when requesting sensitive information such as grades or study progress.
 Currently, our paramters are used in the ``MainActivity``.
 If you want to use your own parameters you can do so by replacing them.
 These parameters can be  requested at the ICT department of the TU Delft.

 License
 -------